How To Create The Perfect Business Plan In 12 Steps

 What is the best way to get feedback on my business plan?

-It would be best if you got feedback on your business plan from your lawyer, accountant, and other advisers.
+It would be best to get feedback on your business plan from your lawyer, accountant, and other advisers.

 Is it possible to have too many goals in a business plan?